The Clear Edge

 • Ability to say no to meetings and commitments during your peak energy windows

 You don’t need a perfect week to start.
 You need one honest day of tracking and 5 hours after that to build the system around what you find.
-The implementation takes 6 hours of focused work across 7 days.
-The sustainable performance lasts your entire career.
+The implementation takes 6 hours of focused work across 7 days, and the sustainable performance lasts your entire career.

 Day 1: Energy Audit (2 hours)